launchbynttdata/tf-aws-module_primitive-efs_access_point/examples/complete/README.md

 performance_mode = "generalPurpose"
 throughput_mode  = "bursting"

+# Access point configuration with POSIX user enforcement
+posix_user = {
+  uid = 1000
+  gid = 1000
+}

+# Root directory with creation info
+root_directory = {
+  path = "/data"
+  creation_info = {
+    owner_uid   = 1000
+    owner_gid   = 1000
+    permissions = "755"
+  }
+}

 tags = {
   Environment = "dev"
-  Example     = "simple"
+  Example     = "complete"
   Application = "efs-access-point"
 }
 ```

+## Security Considerations

+- **POSIX User Enforcement**: The access point enforces that all file operations use UID: 1000, GID: 1000, preventing privilege escalation
+- **Root Directory Enforcement**: Clients can only access files within the `/data` directory tree
+- **File Permissions**: The root directory is created with 755 permissions (readable/executable for all, writable only by owner)
+- **Access Control**: Combine with appropriate IAM policies and security group rules

 ## Notes

-- This is the simplest configuration that creates a functional EFS access point with automatic naming
+- This is a feature-complete configuration that demonstrates all capabilities of the EFS access point module
-- No POSIX user enforcement is configured (access point accepts any user)
-- No root directory restrictions are applied (full file system access)
-- The `aws_region` variable is required and has no default to prevent accidental deployments
+- The access point enforces POSIX user identity for all file operations
+- The root directory configuration enforces a specific path and directory permissions
+- All resources are tagged with Environment, Example, and Application tags for easy identification and cost allocation
-- The `region` variable (abbreviation) is required and must be manually specified to ensure proper naming
+- The `aws_region` and `region` variables are required and must be explicitly provided
-- Resource names are automatically generated based on the naming module configuration
-- This example is ideal for getting started quickly or for testing purposes
-- The `instance_env` is set to 0 for the simple example, ensuring unique names when compared to the complete example (instance_env = 1)
+- The `instance_env` is set to 1 for the complete example, ensuring unique names when compared to the simple example (instance_env = 0)
+- This example is ideal for production-like scenarios with strict access control requirements

 <!-- BEGIN_TF_DOCS -->
 ## Requirements